marobo/timor_geodata/README.md

 cd into `timor_geodata` folder and then delete git from this repository.
 After you deleted `.git` folder, this `timor_geodata` folder isn't looks like as git repo anymore.
+So that prevent as to not run multiple git repo in our project.

 ```
 cd timor_geodata